victordomingos/RepService/README.md

 Before running the application for the first time, you will need to initialize the database.
 During this early development stage, the module `service/db_local_admin.py` can be executed directly, in order to generate a small sample database, populated with fake data.

 To run the application, you just need to execute the module `service/service.py` with Python 3.6 or later.
 The default user is `npk` with the password `...` (yeah, no one in the entire world would ever come up with such a strong and safe password).

+## Current status
+This application is in an early stage of development and is still not suited for production.
+Almost everything in the database backend is either still missing or only partly implemented.

+## Contributing
+If you know something about programming and want to help, please feel free to open an issue and let us know.